 This method produces fairly square ravioli (mine often come out in different shapes which is fine by me!).
 If you want round ravioli shapes, use a cookie cutter to cut around each ravioli in the sheet.
 Make sure the cookie cutter leaves enough room to press the ravioli edges together.

-Ways to Use this Vegan Ravioli Dough Recipe
+How to Fill Your Vegan Ravioli Dough

 The ultimate filling and sauce combination for a delicious vegan ravioli can be found in my recipe for butternut squash ravioli with sage butter sauce!